Coralia Cartis

 Coralia Cartis is a Romanian mathematician at the University of Oxford whose research interests include compressed sensing, numerical analysis, and regularisation methods in mathematical optimization.
 At Oxford, she is a Professor in Numerical Optimization in the Mathematical Institute, and a tutorial fellow of Balliol College.

 Education and career

-Cartis earned a bachelor's degree in mathematics from Babeș-Bolyai University, and completed her PhD in 2005 at the University of Cambridge.
+Born in Cluj-Napoca, Romania, Cartis earned a bachelor's degree in mathematics from Babeș-Bolyai University, and completed her PhD in 2005 at the University of Cambridge.
 Her dissertation, On Interior Point Methods for Linear Programming, was supervised by Michael J. D. Powell.
 In the same year, she was one of the Second Prize winners of the Leslie Fox Prize for Numerical Analysis.

 After working as a researcher at the Rutherford Appleton Laboratory and a postdoctoral researcher at Oxford, she became a lecturer at the University of Edinburgh in 2007.
 She took her present position at Oxford in 2013.